-However, provided that the proposed NES is gazetted before the Marlborough Environment Plan aquaculture provisions are publicly notified (which is likely to occur at some point in 2019), a combination of the approaches discussed in section 4.9.3.3 above (particularly the allowance for councils to be more stringent in their activity classification under clause 5) should ensure that the proposed NES does not cut across the spatial allocation process being run in Marlborough.
+However, provided that the proposed NES is gazetted before the Marlborough Environment Plan aquaculture provisions are publicly notified (which is likely to occur at some point in 2019), a combination of the approaches discussed in section 4.9.3.3 above (particularly the allowance for councils to be more stringent in their activity classification for applications in areas identified as inappropriate areas for existing aquaculture activities) should ensure that the NES does not cut across the spatial allocation process being run in Marlborough.

-If the proposed NES is not gazetted before the proposed Marlborough Environment Plan aquaculture provisions are publicly notified, an alternative would be to amend clause 5 by replacing the reference to gazettal of the proposed NES with a date, such as 1 January 2019.
+Instead of making reference to gazettal of the proposed NES as consulted on, it is recommended that a date, such as 1 January 2019 is used in relation to future planning.
 This date would recognise those recent coastal planning processes that have been undertaken consistent with the requirements of Policy 7 of the NZCPS 2010, but not inadvertently provide for those that predated the NZCPS 2010.

-Looking further forward, some submitters raised concerns that the proposed NES may not be agile enough to recognise future spatial allocation processes, or other strategic planning initiatives.
+Looking further forward, some submitters raised concerns that the proposed NES as consulted on may not be agile enough to recognise future spatial allocation processes, or other strategic planning initiatives.
 The primary concern being that an applicant could apply for a replacement consent for an existing marine farm which is due to be identified as being located in an inappropriate area ahead of a plan change being notified.
-In terms of the likelihood of future processes occurring, the Sea Change - Tai Timu Tai Pari process162 resulted in a spatial allocation plan for the Hauraki Gulf that could affect aquaculture in both the Auckland and Waikato regions (although is principally focused on new aquaculture), but which has not yet been implemented through plan changes or reviews.
+In terms of the likelihood of future processes occurring, the Sea Change - Tai Timu Tai Pari process165 resulted in a spatial allocation plan for the Hauraki Gulf that could affect aquaculture in both the Auckland and Waikato regions (although is principally focused on new aquaculture), but which has not yet been implemented through plan changes or reviews.
 Other regions have also previously expressed interest in better managing the spatial allocation of existing aquaculture space.

-Analysis indicates that there are no amendments that could be made to the proposed NES to reduce the risk of this issue.
-It is an issue which exists whether the proposed NES is in place or not, however it can only be addressed on a consent-by-consent basis by the consent decision-maker.
-With regard to encouraging the aquaculture industry to adopt environmentally positive planning initiatives, this issue is best addressed at the plan development stage, rather than in the proposed NES.
+Analysis indicates that there are no amendments that could be made to reduce the risk of this issue.
+It is an issue which exists whether the NES is in place or not, however it can only be addressed on a consent-by-consent basis by the consent decision-maker.

+With regard to encouraging the aquaculture industry to adopt environmentally positive planning initiatives, this issue is best addressed at the plan development stage, rather than in the NES.